ai-cam/ai-cam.github.io/_calls/ai-deas-sprint-programme-call-2026.md

   Each sprint team will follow a 6-month programme from November 2026 to April 2027:

+  **Challenge definition and team formation (month 1):** Interdisciplinary teams form around concrete deliverables and begin rapid development.

+  **Mid-sprint check in (month 3):** Teams to provide a project update in a networking event with potential partners.

+  **Demonstration (month 6):** Showcase event presenting prototypes to potential funders and implementation partners.
 faq_title: Frequently Asked Questions
 faqs:
   - question: What are the objectives of the AI-deas Sprint Programme?